MikeDanaher/mikedanaher.github.io/_posts/2014-10-28-when-it-all-clicked.md

 Typically, one implements the tic-tac-toe board as an array.
 That array is usually given an initial count, like 9, to represent a 3x3 grid.
-Depending on the language you chose, the array is usually filled with something.
+Depending on the language you choose, the array is usually filled with something.
 In Ruby, it's `nil`.

 {% highlight ruby linenos %}